spacez320/eudaimonia.io/_posts/2016-5-16-creating-your-own-vagrant-base-box.md

 **3. Fix things that are VM platform specific.**

 For VirtualBox, the big thing here is to install Guest Additions.
-Without GA, your shared `/vagrant` directory will not automatically sync -- a huge headache.
+Without it, your shared `/vagrant` directory will not automatically sync -- a huge headache for local development.

 ```
-# more provisioner logic in your `Vagrantfile`, which should be merged with
+# This is more provisioner logic in your `Vagrantfile`, which should be merged
-# what you may already have
+# with what you may already have.

 config.vm.provision "shell" do |s|
   s.inline = <<-SHELL

-# install Guest Additions
+# Install Guest Additions.
 sudo dnf -y install wget
 wget --quiet http://download.virtualbox.org/virtualbox/5.0.18/VBoxGuestAdditions_5.0.18.iso
 sudo mkdir --parents /media/VBoxGuestAdditions